Everything you should look for when evaluating an SMS marketing platform to help you scale a list of subscribers, drive revenue, and build loyalty.

 - You must respect opt-out requests.

-- You can’t send text messages between 9pm and 8am in the recipients’ time zone under federal rules—these are considered “quiet hours.”
+- You can’t send text messages during federal- and state-specific “quiet hours.”

 Your SMS platform should also help you determine the right phone number for your business, whether that’s a dedicated 5- or 6-digit short code, a toll-free number, or an A2P 10-digit long code (10DLC).
 Avoid any platform that’s using standard P2P 10-digit phone numbers—known as long codes—as they’re no longer permitted for sending marketing messages, according to US cellular carriers.

 For SMS opt-ins, we didn’t want to take any risks with compliance.
 Attentive was a big help in this regard.
 TCPA and CTIA compliance is built-in, and they went above and beyond to ensure that industry best practices were being followed.